Oakley Creek: Geography

 The creek is a major stream on the Auckland isthmus, beginning at Mount Roskill and travelling north-west through Wesley, Sandringham, Mt Albert and Avondale, before reaching the Waitematā Harbour at Waterview.
 After the eruption of Ōwairaka / Mount Albert, the upper reaches of the creek were dammed, and a peat swamp formed around the modern-day suburb of Mount Roskill.
+The Oakley Creek is the longest urban stream on the Auckland isthmus, at approximately 15 kilometres in length, and prior to European settlement was surrounded by wetlands and swamps.

 History

 Tāmaki Māori used the creek as a source of crayfish, eels and weka.
 Harakeke (New Zealand flax) and raupō, which grew along the banks of the creek, were harvested here to create Māori traditional textiles.
+The Māori language name Te Auaunga means "swirling waters" or "whirlpool", and the wetlands of the creek were traditionally known as Te Wai o Rakataura ("The Waters of Rakataura").
+Traditional stories of the stream describe it as being navigable by waka for much of its length, and as a food and material resource for the kāinga of the area.
+The northern area of the creek has a number of archeologically significant sites from this era, and were left relatively intact due to this area not becoming as developed as other parts of the Auckland isthmus in the 19th and 20th centuries.

+During European settlement in the mid 19th century, much of the catchment of the Oakley Creek was redeveloped into produce or dairy farms.
+In 1845, entrepreneur Edwin Oakley established a flax mill, powered by the water of the creek.
+Over time, the English language name for the stream became Oakley Creek, or Oakley's Creek.
+The first bridge across the creek was constructed at Mount Albert in 1854, and the Mount Albert adjacent to the creek developed into suburban housing in the 1920s and 1930s.

 During the Great Depression in New Zealand in the 1930s, the Auckland and Suburban Drainage Board employed 100 men to straighten and deepen the creek, as a measure intended to present future flooding in the future.
 In the 1940s and 1950s, there was a major housing boom in the Mount Roskill area.
 Due to the development, the Oakley Creek regularly flooded, including major floods in Wesley in 1948 and 1953.

 In March 1954, major work was undertaken on the Oakley Creek, and volcanic scoria was used as a barrier along the creek's banks.
 Despite this, Dominion Road would still regularly flood, and continued to up until major works projects were completed in the 1980s.
+During the 2000s and 2010s, a motorway link between the Northwestern Motorway and the Southwestern Motorway was constructed, called the Waterview Connection.
+During construction, much of the Oakley Creek catchment was redeveloped into native bush reserves and urban parks.